Robust Tests of Model Incompleteness in the Presence of Nuisance Parameters: Lemmas and Proofs

 \section{Lemmas and Proofs}

 This section is organized as follows.
+Section \ref{ssec:lfmodel} contains the proof of Proposition \ref{prop:lfmodel}.
 In Section \ref{ssec:deltahat}, we show $\sqrt n$-consistency of $\hat\delta_n$ by extending standard arguments for extremum estimators to locally incomplete models.
 In Section \ref{ssec:size_control}, we use the results in \ref{ssec:deltahat} to show results on the asymptotic size of our score test.